ACEmulator/ACE/docs/MOD_LIBRARY.md

 # Mod library and saved-game safety

-ACE Single Player includes a curated mod library.
+OpenDereth includes a curated mod library.
 Open **Server Mods** from the launcher, select a mod, and read its description, requirements, compatibility status, and saved-game warning before changing anything.

 ## Current status

 The library inventories all 22 samples in [aquafir/ACE.BaseMod](https://github.com/aquafir/ACE.BaseMod/tree/master/Samples).
-The upstream `Meta.json` files contain placeholder descriptions, so ACE Single Player's descriptions and safety policies are curated from the actual READMEs and source.
+The upstream `Meta.json` files contain placeholder descriptions, so OpenDereth's descriptions and safety policies are curated from the actual READMEs and source.

 `CriticalOverride` is curated for this repository's .NET 10 ACE build. `HelloCommand`, `SocietyTailoring`, and **Expanded Cast on Strike** are installable **Preview** ports.
 Their checksum-verified packages build and pass automated registration/Harmony-target, packaging, and launcher tests, but they have not received thorough in-game testing.
 OptimShi's `CustomClothingBase` v1.11 is also an installable Preview.
 Its unmodified official .NET 8 package is pinned by SHA-256 and passed an isolated load test in the exact .NET 10 ACE mod container, but custom clothing behavior and saved-world compatibility are not thoroughly tested.
 The launcher repeats those warnings before installation.
 The other samples remain visible but are marked **Needs port**, **Experimental**, or **Not recommended** until they compile against this exact ACE version and pass suitable tests.